 Can I Use POLi for US Poker Sites?

-Nope.
+Not yet.
 As mentioned above POLi is currently online available to poker players in Australia and New Zealand who have accounts and the listed banks.
-Just 3 US states have officially licensed and regulated online poker; you can see the list of regulated US poker sites here.
+Just 3 US states (soon to be 4) have officially licensed and regulated online poker; you can see the list of regulated USA online poker sites here.

 You May Also Like